futoin/specs/draft/ftn14_cache.md

 * Extend "futoin.cache"
 * Functions:
-    * void getOrSet( as, key_prefix, params, callable, ttl )
+    * void getOrSet( as, key_prefix, callable, params, ttl )
         * *key_prefix* - unique key prefix
+        * *callable( as, params.. )* - a callable which is called to generated value on cache miss
         * *params* - parameters to be passed to *callable*
-        * *callable( params.. )* - a callable which is called to generated value on cache miss
         * *tt* - time to live to use, if value is set on cache miss
         * NOTE: the actual cache key is formed with concatenation of *key_prefix* and join of *params* values
-        * NOTE: implementation should mitigate cache hammering to achieve single execution of callable per cache miss
+        * NOTE: cache hammering mitigation logic should be implemented on Service side to achieve single execution of callable per cache miss

 =END OF SPEC=